Dianna Ortiz: Human rights work

 In 1994, Dianna Ortiz began working at the Guatemala Human Rights Commission/USA (GHRC).
 GHRC's director, Sister Alice Zachmann, had advocated for her release from clandestine detention in 1989 and had invited Dianna to give the keynote address at GHRC's 1992 International Conference on Torture in Guatemala.
 Dianna's work at GHRC involved advocacy work, public speaking, and help with all aspects of the small organization.
 While at GHRC, Dianna conducted her hunger strike and vigil in front of the White House.

 In 1998, while working at the Guatemala Human Rights Commission/USA, Ortiz founded the Torture Abolition and Survivors Support Coalition International (TASSC) as a project of GHRC/USA.
 TASSC received its 501(c)3 status in 2002, becoming the only organization in the U.S. founded by and for survivors of torture.
 It provides support particularly to survivors living in the U.S., as many refugees had come from nations in Central and South America where states had sponsored terrorism against citizens.

+TASSC was founded as a pledge from Ortiz to the public that she would work to stop others from going through similar challenging circumstances.
+Her experiences prompted her to seek justice for herself and others in the midst of the political violence.

 During the 2000s, TASSC became involved in issues related to treatment of detainees at the U.S. base of Guantanamo, where reports of torture had been made.
 In addition, TASSC tried to gain repeal of the Military Commissions Act of 2006, by which Congress authorized a system outside the U.S.'s existing civilian and military justice systems to prosecute detainees being held at Guantanamo.
 Congress approved this legislation after the U.S. Supreme Court held that the George W. Bush administration's military commissions, set up only under executive branch authority, were unconstitutional.

+"TASSC is unique in the United States as the only organization led by torture survivors themselves, operating from the core belief that survivors understand their needs best and must be at the core of decisions about the healing process".
+After speaking with and interviewing torture victims all across the world, Ortiz was inspired and felt driven to start an advocacy organization.
+TASSC increased the access of resources for survivors despite the increasing number of torture survivors across Latin America and the United States.